Frequently Asked Questions

 A11: The e-mail address „qscan at bitdefender dot com” was specifically created to provide a simple way to communicate development issues.

 - Q12: QuickScan crashed.
-Firefox/Chrome/IE crashed.
+Firefox/IE crashed.
 What happened?

 A12: It may happen (though very rarely) that a bug slipped through our QA process and made it in a QuickScan version.
 Best course of action is to make sure you have the very latest version installed.